gloewing/sMTL/README.md

 # Multi-Task Learning for Sparsity Pattern Heterogeneity: A Discrete Optimiztion Approach (sMTL)
 ## Repository Description

-Repository for the development version of the R Package `sMTL` as well as code to run analyses and reproduce figures in the paper.
+Repository for the development version of the R Package `sMTL` as well as code to run analyses and reproduce figures in the associated manuscript.

 The development version of the R Package `sMTL` can be downloaded as follows: